adi-ch2019/movies-app/README.md

-Initially 2-3 hours were spent on TDD on Both Angular and Backend We have the latest commits and progress on develop Branch
+Initially 2-3 hours were spent on TDD on Both Angular and Backend I have the latest commits and progress on develop Branch to track progress.

+In Master we have the last PR and Merge.